YIT’s home sales: proven to provide the best service

 “Cars are not going to disappear in a rush in Finland, but, as cities become denser, there is increased pressure to provide public transport as well as bicycle and pedestrian traffic options.
 The only other option is to create more road space,” Kostiainen says in his blog.

 Based on his studies, Jeff Kenworthy has identified several reasons to favour rail-based public transport.
 The results indicate that cities with strong rail systems have the lowest number of traffic deaths, the fastest public transport systems and the highest rates of public transport use.

-As the new tramway in Tampere nears its completion, the dissonant voices from the construction period have disappeared almost entirely from public debate.
-Tampere has also drawn up a regional plan, which includes three new tramway lines.
+As the new tramway in Tampere started the dissonant voices from the construction period disappeared almost entirely from public debate.
+Tampere has also drawn up a regional plan, which includes new tramway lines.

 “The residents are the ones who benefit most once the tramway network is extensive and running.
 To some degree, the increased popularity is down to a shift in the way people think.
 During the coronavirus pandemic, people have spent more time at home but, over the longer term, many city dwellers seem to be choosing their home based on how quick and easy it is to move around without a car.
-It is saying something that in Helsinki, for example, most 18-year-olds get a driving licence nowadays,” says YIT’s head of infrastructure projects, Harri Kailasalo.
+It is saying something that in Helsinki, for example, most 18-year-olds get a driving licence nowadays,” explains Aleksi Laine, Senior Vice President, Traffic infrastructure, YIT.

 Cities are open-minded to constructing railway connections, especially in areas where the majority of the project’s financial benefits are due to rising property prices and urban development potential.
 Many cities carefully calculate the degree to which the construction of a rail connection translates into an increase in value through property development in a certain area.